 It is important to work with a reputable hard money lender who will guide you through the loan process while also providing feedback on the real estate deal.
 Ultimately, good hard money lenders want to be involved in successful real estate investment projects just like their investors.

 ABOUT LONGHORN INVESTMENTS Longhorn III Investments, LLC is a hard money lender based in Dallas, TX.
 We were formed in 2008 to help provide hard money loans to the single family residential investing market in Texas.
 Since then we have grown to expand our hard money loan programs to multiple states along with doing hard money loans on multifamily and commercial investment properties.
-As a Texas based hard money lender we will fund both the rehab and purchase price of a property up to 70% of the after repaired value (ARV).
+As a Texas based hard money lender we will fund both the rehab and purchase price of a property up to 100% of cost.
 Our complementary businesses include a title company in Dallas through Excel Title, and a real estate fund that operates in all aspects of single family investing.
-Click here to download a free copy of our book, “Hard Money Made Easy,”

 To learn how hard money can help you, email at info